Professional brand and networking Building Your Personal Brand

 Definitely not.
 A professional brand is a work tool, not a personal diary.

-No. There is a big difference between showing off and actually providing useful information.
+No. There is a big difference between showing off and providing useful information.

-When you share smart ideas that help others do their work better, you are leading, not boasting.
-By showing you are an expert, you actually make your current company look better while at the same time setting yourself up for future career moves.
+When you share ideas that help others do their work better, you are leading, not boasting.
+Showing your expertise makes your current company look good while also setting you up for future career opportunities.

 Take Control Today

-By building your professional image, you take charge of how people see your value instead of letting others decide it for you.
-Don't just sit back and let your career happen to you; use what you know to start attracting the exact roles you want.
+Building your professional image puts you in control of how your value is seen, not at the mercy of someone else's impression of you.
+Don't sit back and let your career happen to you—use what you know to start attracting the roles you actually want.

 Start Controlling Your Image